charakajg/marshr/README.md

 ## Then?

-A rule can be added to the site/CVs folder to start a simple workflow to Approve and Reject the file.
+Once you logged into Alfresco Share as admin, a rule can be added to the site/CVs folder to start a simple workflow to Approve and Reject the file.

 Based on outcome, the file can be moved to the revelant folder.

 A better solution would be to create a custom workflow and deploy the process definition file to alfresco.

-After that, a rule can be added to the site/CVs folder to execute a script that runs the workflow whenever a document is added.
+After that, a rule can be added to the **site/CVs** folder to execute a script that runs the workflow whenever a document is added.

 I'll update the project, once I learn how to create and deploy a custom workflow to alfresco.